lbryio/lbry.com/content/news/183-3d-printing-cities.md

 Well, a building has many facets: its structure, its windows, its interior, its décor, its lighting, its flooring, its walls, etc. You can make a long list of components; the point is that each of these components must be designed.
+Over time, the number of componenets in the building that have unprintable parts will fall.
+This will enable the digitzation of almost all physical objects we surround ourselves with into .gcode (geometric code: what 3D printers read).

-Designers can specialize in making various elements of the building.
-One designer specializes in uploading elegant stained glass creations, while another specializes in crafty lamp designs.
+Designers could specialize in making various elements of the building.
+One designer might specialize in elegant stained glass creations, while another might specialize in crafty lamp and chandelier designs.